Symmetry Invest A/S Annual Letter 2021

 We think Hellofresh is a category leader with a great business model and management team that is trading at cheap multiples.

-Investment case: IAC/InterActiveCorp (IAC)
+Investment case: IAC/InterActiveCorp (NASDAQ:IAC)

 Only a few people have heard about IAC/InterActiveCorp.
 IAC is about building scalable online businesses and do a “spin-off” when they are ready to be on their own.
 Even though people don’t know IAC most people know many of the spin-off’s including Match Group (MTCH) (Tinder), LendingTree (TREE), Expedia (EXPE) and Tripadvisor (TRIP).